 Please do not go to the Internet to see these images.
 These images are nothing that we need to let into our minds, nor do they accurately depict Purgatory.
 Throughout Church history, there have been misguided people who have felt that creating a picture of God as a mean, nasty, and vindictive being would somehow turn people away from sin, and toward holiness.

 I love the Catholic Church, but I would be remiss if I failed to acknowledge that there have been those who have planted some very misleading thoughts in the minds of the faithful that are, in fact, not Church doctrine but have, just the same, become an integral part of Her fabric.
 The Church is very clear in Her belief in the doctrine of Purgatory, but, unfortunately, not everything taught by Her members, leadership, or lay is official Church Doctrine.

 God is the God of Love.
 He is truly Love, who sent His Son, Jesus, to die on a cross for our sins.
 Jesus paid the price for our sins that we could not pay in 10,000,000 years in a place called Purgatory.

 God is most concerned with the “condition” of our “existence” (our souls).
-We are here on earth for a reason.
-None of us is completely sure of why we are here or the ultimate goal of our existence (1st Corinthians 13:12), but we need to understand that God loves us and that He will not stop until every one of us, who loves Him, is made whole and has reached the goal that He has for us to achieve, the most important of which is to be with Him in Eternity.
+We are here on Earth for a reason.
+None of us is entirely sure of why we are here or the ultimate goal of our existence (1 Corinthians 13:12), but we need to understand that God loves us and that He will not stop until every one of us, who loves Him, is made whole and has reached the goal that He has for us to achieve, the most important of which is to be with Him in Eternity.

 In summary, this book has two main goals.